 However, the connection gets noticeably weaker in smaller towns.

 Although one of the leading mobile internet operators in the UK, Three has the least coverage across the country.

 However, it does feature some of the most affordable packages.
-So if you’re planning to stay in one of the large cities, then Three could be a great option.
+So if you’re planning to stay in one of the large cities and want the cheapest pay-as-you-go SIM in the UK, then Three could be a great option.

 Here are a few of the most popular UK prepaid SIM cards for tourists options and the different packages that they have available.

 Operating off of 02’s network, Giffgaff offers options ranging from 2G to 5G coverage.
 One of the biggest perks of choosing Giffgaff is that they allow you to top up easily without a UK credit card.